PowerSheetco/rss-reader-upwork/manual.md

 Now you have a fresh new spreadsheet with only two data rows.
 These few rows are necessary to copy the formatting from them to newly added rows with new jobs.
 That's it - you have a clean spreadsheet with all you present settings and triggers ready to open a new page on Upwork

+### I want to change the email I am recieving notifications TO
+Just change the `recipients` field in your powersheet settings.

+### I want to change the email I am sending notifications FROM
+Please [contact us](mailto:info@powersheet.co) from your old email and specify a new email to change to